ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 client may pollinate STHs it receives without performing Proof Fetching, but we do not consider this option in this section.)

-HTTPS Servers must deploy software (although, as in the case with SCT Feedback this logic can be pre-provided) and commit some configurable amount of disk space to the endeavor.
+HTTPS servers must deploy software (although, as in the case with SCT Feedback this logic can be pre-provided) and commit some configurable amount of disk space to the endeavor.